A A

 Kauai’s Waimea Canyon and Kokee State Parks

-At a minimum, you must drive to the parks to stop off and admire the beautiful vistas, but if you have a bit more time and energy, plan in a rewarding hike or two.
+At a minimum, you must drive to the parks to stop off and admire the beautiful vistas, but if you have a bit more time and energy, plan in a rewarding hike.
 I can recommend the Canyon Trail of Kokee State Park.
-It is a 1.8 mile hike (one-way) into the canyon with stunning views.
+It is approximately a 1.8 mile hike (one-way) into the canyon with stunning views.
 Allow three hours for this hike as you’ll want to pause several times to enjoy the views.
 This hike is mostly downhill on the way in and uphill on the way back, so be sure you bring an energy bar and plenty of water.
-A hiking stick is also advised as the trail can be slippery after rain.
-You can find more information about the 19 different hikes in Kokee State Park here.
+Good walking/hiking shoes and a hiking stick are also advised as the trail can be slippery after rain.
+You can learn more about hiking trails in Kokee State Park here and Waimea Canyon here.

-image The photo on the left is of Kalalau Valley and a stop to this area is not to be missed.
-Actually, there are two stops with views of the Kalalau valley.
-The first view point is at mile marker 18.
-The second view point is about a mile or so past mile marker 18 and it’s basically at the end of the road.
+The above photo is of Kalalau Valley, an iconic Kauai view.
+A visit to the Kalalau Valley lookout is not to be missed.
+Actually, there are two stops with views of the Kalalau Valley.
+The first view point is at mile marker 18 of Hwy 550. he second view point is about a mile or so past mile marker 18 and it’s basically at the end of the paved highway.
 In my opinion, the second view is a bit better.
 To find it, drive to the end of the Waimea Canyon Drive in Kokee State Park.
 The Kalalau Valley is actually the southern end of the Na Pali Coast.
 If get to the lookout and find that the valley is cloud covered, be patient for a bit and the clouds may just roll away.
-That happened to me and my patience was rewarded by the photo on the left.
+That happened to me and my patience was rewarded by the above photo.

 Tips for when you go: